-- Afternoon dress rehearsal
+- Morning dress rehearsal

-- Evening performance and closing ceremonies
+- Evening dinner and closing ceremonies

 Costa Rica is one of the world’s favorite tourist destinations.
 Known for its amazing biodiversity packed into its small size, Costa Rica offers a richness of plants and animals, cities and beaches, volcanoes and rainforests that you won’t find anywhere else on the planet.
 It is the home of the canopy tour, a must-do activity invented here, that lets you soar through the jungle for a view previously reserved for monkeys and macaws.
 Easy day trips from Costa Rica’s colonial capital San José include white-water rafting, coffee plantation tours, volcanoes, waterfalls and more.
 And we won’t let you leave without a glimpse of some of the country’s birds, butterflies, monkeys, sloths, snakes, frogs and jaguars.

 The people of Costa Rica (known as Ticos) are friendly, polite and helpful.
 Their warm welcome will surely be one of the most memorable parts of your visit!
 Ticos are extremely family oriented and love music and dance.
 You’ll hear music everywhere and all the time.
 The country is home to an opera company, one of the first professional choirs in Central America, a state-subsidized youth orchestra, and several well-known children’s chorales.

 The festival schedule includes half-day outings to explore the wild side of Costa Rica.

 You’ll be able to choose adventures such as:

 - Hiking to the top of an active volcano

 - Touring a coffee plantation with demonstrations of traditional farming methods